The two college football teams from the Battle Born state will head into their in-state rivalry game a bit battle weary.

 “It fires me up that our guys view it as their cannon,” Hauck said.
 “The fact is, whoever wins the game gets to own it for a year and we enjoyed having it and want to keep it.”

-The Wolf Pack owned it for eight years in a row (2005-12) and plan on bringing it back home with them early Sunday morning.
+The Wolf Pack owned it for eight years in a row (2005-12) and planned on bringing it back home with them early Sunday morning.

 “Being one of the quarterbacks to lose the cannon, it will be special for me to be one of the quarterbacks to bring it back to the university,” said Wolf Pack quarterback Cody Fajardo, who had touchdown runs of 60 and 55 yards against Fresno State last week.